kubernetes/website/docs/kubeadm.md

 ### (4/4) Installing a pod network

 You must install a pod network add-on so that your pods can communicate with each other when they are on different hosts.
-**You must do this before you try to deploy any applications to your cluster.**
+**It is necessary to do this before you try to deploy any applications to your cluster.**

 Several projects provide Kubernetes pod networks.
 You can see a complete list of available network add-ons on the [add-ons page](/docs/admin/addons/).